nix-rfc-canonical-domain/rfcs/rfcs/1000-canonical-domain.md

 - `nixos.org` is confusing because it's not just about NixOS.
 - Having both `nixos.org` and `nix.dev` is not great because it looks like both can't be official (but they are)
-- `nixos.com` is a porn website, it would be better to distance ourselves a bit from it :)
+- `nixos.com` is an adult escort website, it would be better to distance ourselves a bit from it :)

 # Detailed design
 [design]: #detailed-design